How does the Kumon Maths Programme develop school children in Key Stage 2?

 In 2020, the Education Policy Institute (EPI) - an impartial and evidence-based research institute - carried out independent research aiming to investigate the link between studying the Kumon Maths Programme and children’s school performance.
 The research found that Kumon students are over a year ahead of the national average, and over six months ahead of their peers in their maths learning at the end of primary school.

-Kumon is proud to be recognised as an education provider that delivers proven academic results.
-You can read more about the research here.
-By excelling ahead of their peers by the end of primary school, we believe Kumon students have the confidence, study skills, and academic ability to thrive in their transition to secondary school.
+Kumon is proud to be recognised as an education provider that delivers proven academic results and you can read more about the research here.
+By excelling ahead of their peers by the end of primary school, we believe Kumon students gain the confidence, study skills, and academic ability to thrive in their transition to secondary school.

 So, how do the Kumon programmes achieve this?

 The Kumon Maths Programme is focused on students developing a high standard of understanding in the fundamentals of the subject.
 Kumon students’ work is set for them individually and they work independently.
-This allows them to progress swiftly or to spend a little more time practising a topic if they need to.
+This allows them to progress swiftly or to spend a little more time with a topic if they need it.
 Once the fundamentals are in place, it is far easier and faster for the child to progress for themselves, step-by-step.
-At Kumon, we encourage students to work at an advanced level of study often a few years above their equivalent school grade level which is achieved by using their existing knowledge to take on new work by themselves.
-They do this using the Kumon worksheets that lead the student to figure things out, sum-by-sum using clues and examples.
+At Kumon, we encourage students to work at an advanced level of study, often a few years above their equivalent school grade level.
+This is achieved by using their existing knowledge to take on new work by themselves as the Kumon worksheets lead the student to figure things out, sum-by-sum, using clues and examples.

 For example, the earlier part of level C is multiplication of single-digit numbers, e.g. 3×3=9, 4×4=16.
 Students repeatedly practise their single-digit multiplications so that they become confident and can complete pages of worksheets very quickly and fluently.
 They come to a point where they know their times tables so well, they do it without having to think consciously, they just ‘know it’.
 They can rely on this knowledge as they move forward in their learning.